 Living-learning hall floors

-Outdoor Recreation/Creation Care
+Outdoor Recreation/Creation Care (First vanReken)

 - You will thrive in this community if you are interested in environmental stewardship or outdoor recreation—or if you’re somewhere in between.
 Whether canoeing the Pine River or tapping sugar maples around campus, your lab will be the outdoors.
 Your floor community will be your adventure partners and your stewardship collaborators.
 Caring for the world and each other are high values in this community.

 Honors (third vanReken)

 - The honors floor will feel like home if you thrive in an environment with other highly academically motivated people who also want the support and encouragement that comes through a committed community.
 Your learning will grow and deepen because of the community you make together, and fun is part of the story.
 Join this floor for an opportunity to grow in intellectual grace and humility while also making life-long friends.